chrisdickinson/neversaw.us/content/drafts/understanding-wasm-pt-3.md

 > - ["Jails: Confining the omnipotent root."][jails], Poul-Henning Kamp, Robert N. M. Watson, 2000

 Jails were effective but did not address resource management or scheduling concerns.
-Sun addressed this in 2004 with Solaris's "Zones" feature, which provided an LXC- or Docker-like experience.
+Sun addressed this in 2004 with Solaris's "Zones", which provided an LXC- or Docker-like experience.
 However, Sun fell on hard times during the 2000's, eventually meeting its demise in 2010 after being acquired by Oracle.
 As a result, Solaris didn't experience the widespread adoption that various Linux distributions enjoyed during this time.
 (We'll touch on the source of Sun's woes a little later.)

 Starting in 2002, Linux began adding namespace support.
 The mount namespace for filesystems came first, inspired by Plan 9[^java-killed].
 Eric W. Biederman